Who are Hiram’s Psychology Students?

 - Disability studies

 - Memory and learning

 By the time Hiram’s psychology students graduate, they have developed a sound understanding of the causes and consequences of thought and behavior, combine with a master of the new liberal arts.

 About the Psychology Program

-Unlike other schools’ programs, Hiram’s psychology major incorporates actual research into methods and statistics courses.
+Unlike other schools’ programs, Hiram’s psychology major incorporates actual research into its methods and statistics course.
 Students learn to use and interpret research and data – skills critical to success after graduation.

-Students complete at least three courses in the on-campus research lab, which is equipped with SPSS Statistical software, videotaping equipment, facilities for the study of several animal species and more.
+Students complete this course in the on-campus research lab, which is equipped with SPSS Statistical software, videotaping equipment, facilities for the study of several animal species and more.
 “Alumni who have gone on to graduate work have repeatedly told us they are more prepared in terms of understanding research methodology and statistics than their peers,” says Professor Amber Chenoweth.
 “The fact that we integrate using statistical software (currently SPSS) gives them a leg up.”